Slevinski/slevinski.github.io/series/infrastructure-and-program/publishing.md

 ## Series Description

-`Sutton SignWriting Infrastructure and Program` is the stewardship and program lane for Sutton SignWriting: continuity, support structure, international participation, coordination, and the institutional structures that make the work cumulative.
+`Sutton SignWriting Infrastructure and Program` is the stewardship and program series for Sutton SignWriting: continuity, host structure, international participation, coordination, and the institutional structures that make the work cumulative.

 ## Repository Description

-Program briefs and white papers on Sutton SignWriting infrastructure, stewardship, continuity, international support, and institutional program design.
+Program briefs and white papers on Sutton SignWriting infrastructure, stewardship, continuity, international coordination, and institutional program design.

 ## Keywords